francomarostica/news-manager/readme.md

 - Create the DB on mysql
 - You can create DB structure typing php artisan migrate (under the project folder)
 - Optionally you can seed/fill with example data typing php artisan db:seed
+- Aditionally you need to start the WS Server typing php ws/ws.php in your news-manager project folder

 # changelog

+## 2019-03-14
+- Added WS Services
+- Added testing module

 ## 2019-03-13
 - Improvements on jQurey AJAX routes